tum-i4/attack-graph-generator/README.md

 ## Acknowledgments

-We would like to thank the teams of clair and clairctl for their vulnerabilities generator, which is an integral part of our system.
+We would like to thank the teams of [Clair](https://github.com/coreos/clair) and [Clairctl](https://github.com/jgsqware/clairctl) for their vulnerabilities generator, which is an integral part of our system.